EnssDB/cool-font/README.md

-i made this page just because i got bored and wanted to get an issues page
+not really a repo just needed an issues page